luuimora/hostsidian/README.md

 Hey.
 Half vibe-coded, half have written myself.
 This is a CLI-utility to convert your Obsdidian vault to a bunch of static html files.
+WARNING:
+- I'm not claiming compatability with any Markdown standart
+- My goal is first of all make a utility I use myself for my own vault
+- Development is still going on, though it may suddenly be finished (when my vaulted will be converted to HTML properly)
+- I'm open to code review and contribution

 To compile, download the code and run:
 ```sh